enso-org/enso/docs/language-server/protocol-language-server.md

 This message allows a client to modify the configuration for an existing visualisation.

+A successful response means that the new visualization configuration has been applied.
+In case of an error response, the visualization state does not change.

 - **Type:** Request
 - **Direction:** Client -> Server
 - **Connection:** Protocol